TUOMAS KATAJALA Tenor

 Max / Der Freischütz at Grand Théâtre Luxembourg (include to European tour), concert and recording of Beethoven´s Symphony No. 9 in Malmö with Malmö Symphony Orchestra and Robert Trevino, Mahler´s Das Lied von der Erde at Teatro Lirico di Cagliari,

-the title role of Mozart`s Idomeneo at The Israeli Opera in Tel Aviv with conductor Michele Gamba and director Kasper Holten (new production),
+the title role of Mozart`s Idomeneo at The Israeli Opera in Tel Aviv with conductor Michele Gamba and director Kasper Holten (a new production),

 Don Ottavio / Don Giovanni at Finnish National Opera (new production) and J.S.
 Bach´s John Passion in Gulbenkian Main Auditorium Lisbon with maestro Michel Corboz.